ParmEd/ParmEd/doc/omm_rosetta.rst

 Mutate a residue
 ~~~~~~~~~~~~~~~~

-Want to mutate a residue 5 to a Lysine?
+Want to mutate the fifth residue to a lysine?
 PyRosetta
 makes it as easy as::

     from toolbox import mutate_residue